1. DEBT RELIEF

 “Why would my creditors agree to settle my debt?” you might well ask.
 Creditors are not in business to lose money.
 They only agree to a debt relief program if they believe that other options will cost them more and that you can’t afford to pay what you owe.
 Creditors are less likely to settle if you’ve made your payments and have a good credit score.
 They assume that you’d like to protect that score and that you can afford to do so.

 However, if you start missing payments, it becomes obvious that you’re having trouble paying what you owe.
 Creditors begin to fear that you might even walk away or file bankruptcy and pay nothing (or practically nothing).
-If a debt is older, your state’s statute of limitations for debt could kick in and make your balance uncollectible.
+If a debt is older, your state’s statute of limitations for debt could kick in, which is the legal time limit on suing you for the debt.
 Once a creditor concludes that something is better than nothing, you have a good chance of settling your account.

 How long does a debt relief program take?